Platinumt3chnology/visual-recognition./recognize-text.md

 # Text recognition in natural scenes (Beta)

-Use the beta Text model to detect and recognize English text in images.
+Use the {{site.data.keyword.visualrecognitionshort}} beta Text model to detect and recognize English text in images.
 The Text model is designed to recognize scene text in images rather than the denser text in documents.

 ---

-**Beta:** The Text model is a private beta feature, and you must have permission from IBM to make calls to the model.
-If you have questions or comments, contact Kevin Gong at kgong@us.ibm.com.
-For more information, see "Beta features" in the [Release notes](/docs/services/visual-recognition/release-notes.html#beta).
-If you have questions or comments about the Text model, contact Kevin Gong at kgong@us.ibm.com.
+**Beta:** The Text model is a private beta feature, and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
+If you have questions about access or about the Text model, contact Kevin Gong at kgong@us.ibm.com.
+For more information about beta features, see [Release notes](/docs/services/visual-recognition/release-notes.html#beta).

-[Return](/docs/services/visual-recognition/index.html) to the generally available docs.
+[Go](/docs/services/visual-recognition/index.html) to the generally available docs.

 ---
 <!--